yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/process_mgt.md

 ### Banker’s algorithm

 Banker’s algorithm is a safety + resource-request algorithm that whenever a process makes a request of the resources then this algorithm checks that if the resource can be allocated or not.

+Basically, it schedules what resources at what time being allocated to which processes.

 Let $n$ be the number of processes in the system and $m$ be the number of resources types.